-Coral Capital, a well-known venture capital fund in Japan,

-has published a template form for the J-KISS instrument which has been widely used in practice.
+Coral Capital, a well-known venture capital fund in Japan, has published a template form for the J-KISS instrument which has been widely used in practice.

-18. How prevalent is the use of venture or growth debt as an alternative or supplement to equity fundraisings or other debt financing in the last 24 months?
+17. How prevalent is the use of venture or growth debt as an alternative or supplement to equity fundraisings or other debt financing in the last 24 months?

-Due to a slowdown in the equity financing market over the last 24 months, the need for venture or growth debt has increased.
+While the equity financing market remains stable over the last 24 months, the need for venture or growth debt has increased to explore different financing options.
 In the last two years, some new venture debt funds have been formed by Japanese banks and other financial institutions, and it is expected that the venture/growth debt market will continue to expand.

-19. What are the customary terms of venture or growth debt in the jurisdiction and are there standard from documents?
+18. What are the customary terms of venture or growth debt in the jurisdiction and are there standard from documents?